ibexa/documentation-developer/docs/release_notes/ez_platform_v2.2.0.md

     Refer to [Updating eZ Platform](https://doc.ibexa.co/en/2.5/updating/5_update_2.2) for a database update script.

-    To update to 2.2 with existing Content you need a [dedicated script for converting the Landing Page into the new Page](https://doc.ibexa.co/en/2.5/updating/5_update_2.2/#migrate-landing-pages).
+    To update to 2.2 with existing Content you need a [dedicated script for converting the landing page into the new Page](https://doc.ibexa.co/en/2.5/updating/5_update_2.2/#migrate-landing-pages).

 ### Bookmarks